GeorgeStrakhov/hungryfools.dev/src/app/(app)/(boring)/privacy/page.md

 - Analyze usage
 - Provide targeted content

-You can manage cookie preferences through your browser settings.
-Analytics will not run until you provide consent; you can revoke consent at any time from settings.
+We use cookies for essential functionality (authentication, sessions) and analytics.
+Cookies are required to use our service.
+You can manage cookie preferences through your browser settings, though disabling cookies will prevent the service from functioning properly.

 ## 8. Children's Privacy